 In the example, the call center will provide six different products.
 These are Sosa Teletech, Globocorp, Cryptomantics, Kilosys, Stormy Design, and Orange Corp.
 We have given these funny names for the marketed products.

-We have given these funny names for the marketed products, in reality these of course don’t exist.
-PrimeFlux, High Falcon, DriftPulse, Bitter Thunder, Hollow Cobra and FrostWard.
-The calls will be in 6 regions for simplicity these will be Region 1-6.
+In reality, these, of course, don’t exist.
+PrimeFlux, High Falcon, DriftPulse, Bitter Thunder, Hollow Cobra, and FrostWard.
+The calls will be in 6 regions for simplicity.
+These will be Regions 1-6.

 Customer Service Dashboard – KPIs

-The first three lines on the top of the customer service dashboard fill in a double function.
-The data of the first row sums up the main indicators during the examined period.
-The values of the second and third row continuously changing, their value depends on witch two indicators are highlighted in the given category (product, agent, stb.), here we can see two agents, two products or two regions compared performance.
+The first three rows on the top of the customer service dashboard have a double function.
+The first row’s data summarizes the main indicators during the examined period.
+The values of the second and third rows are dynamic.

+Their value depends on which two indicators are highlighted in the given category (product, agent, etc.).
+We can see the performance of two agents, two products, or two regions.

-And finally let’s see the second part of the customer service dashboard that does the comparing analysis.
+And finally, let’s see the second part of the customer service dashboard that does the comparing analysis.

 We set the colors of the line charts to this.

-What do we see on the picture?
+What do we see in the picture?